VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/growth_api_plantsimengine.md

 This is the key integration point.

 The model receives `TT_cu` from the `:Scene` scale.
-When the thermal-time threshold is reached, it calls `emit_phytomer!` from PlantGeom.
+When the thermal-time threshold is reached, it calls `emit_internode_leaf!` from PlantGeom.
+This helper adds the two organ nodes; it does not create a `:Phytomer` node.

 ```@example psegrowth
 PlantSimEngine.@process "plantgeom_docs_emergence" verbose = false